gchure/phd/docs/src/chapter_03/section_04_model.md

 nature of the repressor.
 As a consequence, the change in free energy is constant for all inducer concentrations, as is schematized in
 @Fig:deltaF_theory (C).
-Because the magnitude of the change in free energy scales logarithmically with changing repressor copy number, a mutation which increases expression from 1 to 10 repressors per cell is more impactful from an energetic standpoint ($k_BT \log(10) \approx 2.3\,  k_BT$) than an increase from 90 to 100 ($k_BT \log(100/90) \approx 0.1\, k_BT$).
+Because the magnitude of the free energy shift logarithmically proportional to the relative change in repressor copy number, a mutation which increases expression from 1 to 10 repressors per cell is more impactful from an energetic standpoint ($k_BT \log(10) \approx 2.3\,  k_BT$) than an increase from 90 to 100 ($k_BT \log(100/90) \approx 0.1\, k_BT$).
 Appreciable changes in the